Background

 The FES Commissioner is the Hazard Management Agency for the hazards of actual or impending spillage, release or escape of a chemical, radiological or other substance that is capable of causing loss of life, injury to a person or damage to the health of a person, property or the environment.

-Consultation will be open for 8 weeks from 17 November 2023 to 12 January 2024.
-Please submit your feedback by close of business on 12 January 2024 using the survey below.
+Consultation was open for 8 weeks from 17 November 2023 to 12 January 2024.

 Summary of Amendments